msillano/tuyaDAEMON/Tuya_cloud_API/readme.md

 * Some operations (such as adding/removing/renaming devices, creating/modifying automation, etc.) are actually performed only using a Tuya APP (SmartLife).
 If you want to do this in a custom application, you can use CloudAPI.

-**Automation Management**
+**Smart scene linkage**

  In SmartLife the 'automations' section is not exactly user-friendly.
 Using OpenAPI can help.
 In particular, I noticed the following problems:

 *  Sometimes it is very difficult to set a parameter value (for example a countdown - trigger to 70140, try yourself) using the very poor APP user interface.
-Tuya said: "_The device and device function options in the smart scene linkage (Automation/Tap-to-Run) are set by the product manufacturer and cannot be changed by us_".
-This is true, but only partially:  "_for the smart scenes, which is a plus of Tuya and does not directly affect the manufacturer device, all manufacturers have used the default U.I. offered by_ Tuya IoT Development Platform _and this is the problem" (bug: Tuya proposes only one interface for all numerical range)_".
+This issue is present in quasi all numerical smart scene parameters wity a large range.<br>Tuya said: "_The device and device function options in the smart scene linkage (Automation/Tap-to-Run) are set by the product manufacturer and cannot be changed by us..._".
+This is true, but only partially, my answer to Tuya: "_for the smart scenes, which is a plus of Tuya and does not directly affects the manufacturer device, all manufacturers have used the default U.I. offered by_ Tuya IoT Development Platform _and THIS IS the problem, because Tuya proposes only one default interface for all numerical ranges_".

 *  When a device changes ID (for re-connection or replacement) all the automations connected to that device are "unavailable" (ok).
-However, the users must modify the automation by manually entering in SmartLife again all data or conditions for to the new device, when a simple ID replacement is enough.
+However, the users must modify the automation by manually entering in SmartLife again all data or conditions for the new device, when a simple ID replacement is enough.
 This can be really frustrating.

 > In conclusion, from an open-strategy perspective, it is beneficial to create a new optional communication channel using OpenAPI in TuyaDAEMON, to be used only in essential cases, to minimize the TuyaDAEMON's dependences on the evolution and strategy of Tuya Cloud.